rlondner/mongodb-3.6-hols/json-schemas/HOL-PART4.md

 ## Property Dependencies

-1. For the case of property dependencies let's suppose our schema represents students and if they have graduated from a program.
-If they have graduated we want to be able to stay in touch with them and need their mailing address.
+1. For the case of property dependencies, let's suppose our schema represents students and whether they have graduated from a program or not.
+If they have graduated, we want to be able to stay in touch with them and need their mailing address.

     ```javascript
     db.students.drop()